liquidnya/pronouns-chat/README.md

 ## Disclaimer

-This project is not affiliated with or endorsed by Streamlabs, jdecked/twemoji, pronouns.alejo.io, nor FrankerFaceZ.
+This project is not affiliated with or endorsed by Streamlabs, StreamElements, jdecked/twemoji, pronouns.alejo.io, nor FrankerFaceZ.